 My test board is a Konami System GX board Taisen Puzzle-Dama (対戦ぱずるだま) 1994, it has issues and doesn't always boot (ROM errors) but at least I can see it the machine switches on.

-As Taisen Puzzle-Dama (対戦ぱずるだま) would boot at all (ROM errors) I decided to use my spare copy of Detana TwinBee!! (出たな！！ツインビー) , the problem is out of all the games I own Detana!!
+As Taisen Puzzle-Dama (対戦ぱずるだま) would not boot at all (ROM errors) I decided to use one of my spare copies of Detana TwinBee!! (出たな！！ツインビー) , the problem is out of all the games I own Detana!!
 TwinBee (出たな！！ツインビー) is a TATE (Vertical monitor orientation) game.

 The game plays fine and the sound works good but I can't play it as it's on it's side.